OmarElayat/32-bit_RISC-V_pipelined_core/README.md

 This core has been tested against a co-simulation model and exercised on FPGA.

 ## Overview
-* This project is a 5 stage pipelined RISCV processor that supports all 40 user-level instructions.
+* This project is a 5 stage pipelined RISCV processor that supports all 40 user-level instructions + 8 Integer Multiplication and division instructions.
 	* The instructions were divided into six format groups where instructions with similar functionality are grouped together, and each format was designed separately using tailored Verilog modules.
 	* The core is implemented using a single ported byte addressable memory for both data and instructions.
 	* The processor was modified to handle all kinds of hazards introduced with the implementation of the pipeline.
 These hazards include: Structural hazards, Data hazards, and Control hazards.